MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 ### Select data process path based on analytics requirements

 Base on your requirements, implement hot, warm, or cold path processing for IoT data analytics.
-The [Azure IoT reference architecture](/azure/architecture/reference-architectures/iot#insights) helps you understand the difference between those three analytics paths and reviews the available analytics services on each path.
+The [Azure IoT reference architecture - Azure Reference Architectures](/azure/architecture/reference-architectures/iot#insights) helps you understand the difference between those three analytics paths and reviews the available analytics services on each path.
 The [Microsoft Well-Architected Framework](/azure/architecture/framework/cost/provision-datastores#data-analytics-cost) includes cost considerations for these services.
 To get started, determine which types of data go through the hot, warm, or cold path:

 - Hot path: Data is kept in-memory and analyzed in near-real-time, typically using a stream processing engine.
 The output may trigger an alert or be written to a structured format that can be queried immediately using analytical tools.